Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Methodology

 \subsubsection{Enhanced ProtoPNet (EPPNet)}

-The Enhanced ProtoPNet (EPPNet) builds upon the original PPNet by introducing additional mechanisms for prototype normalization and interpretability scoring.
-EPPNet refines prototype learning through a normalization process that stabilizes similarity scores across prototypes and improves faithfulness in explaining generated data.
+The EPPNet is based on the original PPNet wuth better prototype normalization and clearer interpretability scoring.
+This makes similarity scores more stable and helps provide reliable explanations of the generated data.

-The key idea is to compute normalized influence scores that quantify how strongly each prototype contributes to an image.
+The key idea is to compute normalized influence scores that illustrate how strongly each prototype contributes to a given image.
 The normalized influence of prototype $p_j$ for image $x$ is defined as: